- ANF Battle Reports

 I must not omit events on the French left, though.
 Gen. Nansouty's cavalry were engaged in the wide outflanking manoeuvre they'd been ordered to execute, with the objective of disruption rather than actual achievement.
 The Guard cavalry had not performed especially well, the Russian 2nd Hussar Regiment distinguishing itself with courage and verve.
 Here the position at the end of Move Four.

 Events then moved apace.
-Marshall Ney's attack began, and it must be admitted that from now on, the die rolls were with me.
+Marshal Ney's attack began, and it must be admitted that from now on, the die rolls were with me.
 In the picture below Marshall Grouchy is in the foreground, rounding the corner and preparing to assist in the attack.
 How many divisions would they put to flight between them?

 There was the undisputed bravery of the 1st Young Guard Regiment, about to engage in the decisive moment of the day, the storming of the heights by taking the Russian gun and establishing a foothold on the scarp.
 Gen. Meunier's finest moment: as he said privately of the Regiment, «Ils ont gagné la bataille par eux-mêmes».